Skip to main content

 Loss of hardware and critical equipment.
 Loss of critical infrastructure or personnel.
 Loss or critical vendors, dependent services or other "up-stream" service providers.
 Loss of installed software and applications (see Company Software Disaster Recovery Plan).

 Containment of secondary damage resultant from or the proximate cause of a disaster or other event.
 Identification and containment of security risks and potential secondary damage resultant from the loss of a critical resource following a disaster or other event.
 Loss of software installation disks, packages or other media - including software proof of license or ownership.
+Loss of any other asset, resource, vendor, direct service provider, data, information or any other asset deemed a resource critical to the continuity of the Company's business.

 6 References and Reference Material